MicheleBertoli/css-in-js/README.md

 ```

 ## Features

+**How to read the table**

+More crosses doesn't mean "better", it depends on your needs.
+For example, if a package supports the css file extraction you can run the autoprefixing at build time.

 | Package | Autoprefixer Included | Pseudo Classes | Media Queries | Styles As Object Literals | Extract CSS File |
 |---------|:---------------------:|:--------------:|:-------------:|:-------------------------:|:----------------:|
 | [css-loader](https://github.com/webpack/css-loader) | | x | x | | x |